hathibelagal-dev/instantpolyglot/docs/eng/Volapük.md

 2. Complex verb system: The multitude of tenses, moods, and voices can be overwhelming for beginners.

-3. Umlauted vowels: The frequent use of ä, ö, and ü can be challenging for speakers of languages that don't use these sounds.
+3. Umlauted vowels: The frequent use of ä, ö, and ü can be challenging for speakers of languages that don’t use these sounds.

 4. Limited resources: Compared to more popular languages, learning materials for Volapük are scarce.